forrest79/composer-ny/readme.md

 		dealerdirect/phpcodesniffer-composer-installer: false
 ```

-> IMPORTANT: You can use only one definition file in directory.
+> IMPORTANT: You can use only one definition file in a directory.

 ## How does it work?